huridocs/uwazi-documentation/admin-docs/how-to-create-references.md

-# How to Create References
+# How to create references

 > In Uwazi, a reference is a bookmark that connects highlighted content in one document to something else -- such as other selected content in the same document, other selected content in a different document, or even an entire document or an entity.